-Pike-Delta-York Middle School provides students the opportunity to broaden their learning through curricular-related activities.
+Delta High School provides students the opportunity to broaden their learning through curricular-related activities.
 A curricular-related activity may be taken for credit, required for a particular course, and/or contain school subject matter.

 Extra-curricular activities do not reflect the School curriculum, but are made available to students to allow them to pursue additional worthwhile activities such as recreational sports, drama, and the like.
 All students are permitted to participate in the activities of their choosing, as long as they meet the eligibility requirements.
+No student will be denied the opportunity to participate in interscholastic athletics offered by a school in the District because the student has or is participating in college credit plus program as long as the student fulfills all academic, non-academic and financial requirements.
 Participation in these activities is a privilege and not a right, and students may be prohibited from all or part of their participation in such activities by authorized school personnel without further notice, hearing and/or appeal rights in accordance with Board Policy 5610.05.